 Critter Zone Wildlife Photography

-FEEDING HABITS: The diet of Scalopus aquaticus consists mainly of grubs, worms, and insects.
+The diet of Scalopus aquaticus consists mainly of grubs, worms, insects and plant material.
 They expend an enormous amount of energy while digging tunnels.
 For this reason, they eat 70% to 100% of their weight each day.
 Moles are often blamed for damaging plant’s root systems, but this damage is probably caused by mice that use their passageways.
 Rainy periods during the summer months are when they are most actively feeding.

 Godfrey, G., and P. Crowcroft.
 1960.
 The life of the mole.
 London Museum Press, 152 pp.